joao-carloto/FireRobot/README.md

 FireRobot
 =========

 WARNING!
-FireRobot might get disabled if you run the Robot Framework tests right form the browser.
-Basically there’s and incompatibility between the extension’s architecture and the Firefox signing system.
-Once Robot Framework test reports are written inside the extension’s folder, the signature will no longer be recognized and the extension will be disabled.
+FireRobot might get disabled if you run the Robot Framework tests right form the browser. <br/>Basically there’s and incompatibility between the extension’s architecture and the Firefox signing system.
+Once Robot Framework test reports are written inside the extension’s folder, the signature will no longer be recognized and the extension will be disabled.<br/>
-The workaround, for now, will be to NOT run the tests form the browser or to keep reinstalling the extension.
+The workaround, for now, will be to NOT run the tests form the browser or to keep reinstalling the extension.<br/>
-Will work on a solution for this, once I have the time.
+Will work on a solution for this, once I have the time.<br/>
 More info: https://github.com/joao-carloto/FireRobot/issues/88

 WHAT IS FIREROBOT?